 The Town of Canmore has been advocating with the province for some time to have these liability issues amended, but it's still an ongoing issue.
-There's a renewed need to come to a decision before the TSMV Resort Centre application comes forward; if it is approved, the development will largely be built upon undermined lands that will require extensive mitigation, which could put Canmore at risk if the province is not willing to assume it.
+There's a renewed need to come to a decision before a new TSMV Resort Centre application comes forward; if approved, the development could largely be built upon undermined lands that will require extensive mitigation, which could put Canmore at risk if the province is not willing to assume it.

 “The town has concerns about accepting any new infrastructure on undermined lands in absence of clarity from the province regarding liability,” said Michael Fark, general manager of infrastructure with the Town of Canmore.

 To add to the confusion, according to the Canmore Undermining Review Regulation (Section 4(1)), developers are legally required to hold insurance on undermined property that they build on.
 However, it seems that Alberta's insurance companies won't provide insurance to developers on undermined land, so it's a bit of a conundrum.
 With pressure, the province might be able to enforce insurers to provide coverage for undermining, but that's not the current reality and it's perceived to be a long shot if it ever does happen.
 Until such time as developers are able to take out insurance on lands they develop, it's local taxes that pay the costs for future damages on both housing estates and municipal land.